Malonyl-CoA: Inhibitor

 Beyond its biosynthetic role as a two-carbon donor in fatty acid synthesis and elongation, malonyl-CoA also serves as an inhibitor of enzymes:

 Cytosolic malonyl-CoA, derived from ACC2, allosterically inhibits carnitine palmitoyltransferase I (CPT1), the rate-limiting enzyme on the outer mitochondrial membrane that catalyzes the association of long-chain fatty acids with carnitine, thereby preventing their transport into mitochondria.
 Within mitochondria, these fatty acids undergo β-oxidation to generate acetyl-CoA and the reducing equivalents NADH and FADH_{2}, providing a major energy source in oxidative tissues such as heart (~60%), skeletal muscle, and kidney, or supplying acetyl-CoA for ketone body synthesis in the liver during prolonged fasting.
 CPT1 sensitivity to malonyl-CoA varies by isoform and tissue, with CPT1B – predominant in oxidative tissues such as skeletal muscle and heart – showing greater sensitivity to malonyl-CoA inhibition than CPT1A, which is mainly expressed in liver and other lipogenic tissues.
 By inhibiting CPT1, malonyl-CoA prevents a futile cycle of simultaneous fatty acid synthesis and degradation.

 Cytosolic malonyl-CoA also binds to the catalytic pocket of mTOR, acting as an ATP-competitive inhibitor that suppresses mTORC1 kinase activity.
 This interaction provides a metabolic feedback link between cytosolic fatty acid synthesis and mTORC1 signaling, allowing cells to coordinate their growth and biosynthetic activity with lipid availability.

 Lysine malonylation

 Protein with a malonylated lysine residue at physiological pH.
-Malonyl-CoA donates the malonyl group (in red) for this post-translational modification.
+The malonyl group (in red) originates from malonyl-CoA.

 Malonyl-CoA serves as the donor for lysine malonylation, a reversible post-translational modification (PTM) that occurs particularly in mitochondria, but also in the cytosol and nucleus.
 It involves the covalent attachment of a malonyl group to the ε-amino group of lysine residues in proteins.
 This reverses the side chain’s charge from +1 to −1 and adds greater bulk, thereby altering protein structure, interactions, and function.
 Lysine malonylation depends directly on the availability of malonyl-CoA, thereby linking the metabolic state to protein regulation.
 Altered lysine malonylation is associated with angiogenesis, cancer, histone modification, immune regulation, obesity, osteoarthritis, and type 2 diabetes, among others.